• Ahoy

 05 Wednesday Sep 2012

-Posted by smilingtoad in Experimental, Green, Humour, Introspection, Photography, Stories
+Posted Experimental, Green, Humour, Introspection, Photography, Stories

 Black and White, Castillo de San Marcos, Children, Clams, Coquina, Crabs, Ecology, Florida, Fort, Gastropods, History, Moon, Nature, Photography, Rambling, Reverie, Shells, St. Augustine, Story, Topography, Twilight